Catalog of Federal Domestic Assistance (CFDA) Number: 84.133F-1.

-Estimated Available Funds: The Administration has requested $111,919,000 for the NIDRR program for FY 2011, of which we intend to use an estimated $505,000 for the Research Fellowships Program.
+Estimated Available Funds: The Administration has requested $106,705,000 for new awards for the NIDRR program for FY 2008, of which we intend to use an estimated $505,000 for the Research Fellowships competition.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.

-Maximum Awards: We will reject any application that proposes a budget exceeding $65,000 for Merit Fellowships and $75,000 for Distinguished Fellowships for a single budget period of 12 months.
-(These Fellowships are described in the Eligible Applicant section of this notice.)
+Maximum Awards: We will reject any application that proposes a budget exceeding $65,000 for Merit Fellowships and $75,000 for Distinguished fellowships for a single budget period of 12 months.
 The Assistant Secretary for Special Education and Rehabilitative Services may change the maximum amount through a notice published in the Federal Register.

 Estimated Number of Awards: Seven total, including both Merit Fellowships and Distinguished Fellowships.

 The Department is not bound by any estimates in this notice.

 III.
 Eligibility Information